nityamd/aperture_effects/README.md

 <h1>Aperture effects in Galaxy Mass Estimation</h1>

-One of the most widely used Galaxy Mass catalogues, the MPA-JHU catalog relies on SDSS (Sloan Digital Sky Survey) spectra and SDSS photometry to constrain galaxy masses.
+One of the most widely used Galaxy Mass catalogues, the MPA-JHU catalog, relies on SDSS (Sloan Digital Sky Survey) spectra and SDSS photometry to constrain galaxy masses.

 The SDSS spectra are taken using optic fibers with